TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/6. Spike_Module/Spike_Analysis/Functions/README.txt

 % 13.
 ClusterToShow: either single double number or chars 'All' OR 'Non'
 % 14.
 Figure2: figure axes handle for spike rate over time
 % 15.
 Figure3: figure axes handle for spike rate over channel
+% 16.
+TwoORThreeD: char, either "TwoD" or "ThreeD" for 2d or 3d plot
+% 17.
+CurrentPlotData: structure in which analysis results are saved in
+% case user wants to export them

 % Output:
 % 1.
 Data: main window data structure with time vector (Data.Time) and Info
 % field
+% 2.
+CurrentPlotData: structure in which analysis results are saved in
+% case user wants to export them.
+See below to see which fields and data

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.